HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-02-blockchain-as-a-data-structure.md

 #### The Blockchain

-The data within a blockchain is split into subsets, the *blocks*, which are similar to the nodes of a linked list.
-Each block contains several elements, generally seperated into the *block header* and its transactions which comprisemost of the data.
-The header contains important metadata about each block, like a timestamp, the *block height* (the position of the block within the chain) and the *nonce*, which represents the *Proof of Work*.
+Blockchain organizes data by splitting it into subsets, referred to as *blocks*.
+Blocks are similar to the nodes of a linked list.
+Each block contains several elements.
+The elements of a block are generally separated into the *block header* and its transactions.
+While the transactions in a block account for most of the data; the block header contains important metadata about each block such as a timestamp and *block height*.

-The main difference between a blockchain and a linked list is that the *references* in a blockchain are cryptographically secured and therefore *tamper evident* whereas the *pointers* in a linked list can be changed at any time without effecting the integrity of the data.
-The secured references establish an order throughout the blocks and effectively make the blockchain an *append only* data structure where new data can only be added with new blocks.
+The secured references establish an order throughout the blocks.
+This established order effectively makes the blockchain an *append only* data structure.
+This means that new data can only be added with new blocks.

 ![Blockchain](/assets/post_files/technology/expert/1.1-data-structure/blockchain_D.jpg)
 ![Blockchain](/assets/post_files/technology/expert/1.1-data-structure/blockchain_M.jpg)

-The hash value of the previous block header is included in the next block serving as the reference, and because the *block hash* depends on the data of a block, even changing a single character in one of the transactions would invalidate the reference.
+The hash value of the previous block header is included in the following block as a reference, because the *block hash* depends on the data of a block, even changing a single character in one of the transactions would invalidate the reference.

 The secured links are constantly checked for validity.
-If you were to insert a malicious block in the middle of a blockchain or change data in an existing block, e.g. between Block 1 and 3 in the graphic below, you could include a reference to its predecessor (Block 1), but it would be infeasible to make block 3 reference your newly inserted block.
+If you were to insert a malicious block in the middle of a blockchain or change data in an existing block (For example: between Block 1 and 3 in the graphic below) you could include a reference to its predecessor (Block 1), but it would be infeasible to make block 3 reference your newly inserted block.

 ![Blockchain Broken](/assets/post_files/technology/expert/1.1-data-structure/blockchain_broken_D.jpg)
 ![Blockchain Broken](/assets/post_files/technology/expert/1.1-data-structure/blockchain_broken_M.jpg)

-Each new block built on top of an existing block is commonly called a *confirmation*.
+Each new block built on top of an existing block is called a *confirmation*.
 The older a block gets, the more confirmations it will have.
-Each confirmation makes tampering with the data in a block more difficult as you have to recreate additional valid references.
+Each confirmation makes tampering with the data in a block more difficult because you have to recreate additional valid references..
 Block 2 in the graphic below has one confirmation.
-To tamper with its data, you would have to recreate a single valid reference.
-With each confirmation, you also have to recreate an additional reference.
+You would have to recreate a single valid reference to tamper with the data of Block 2.
+You also have to recreate a valid reference with each new confirmation.
 The older the block, the more certain you can be that no changes to the block will ever occur.

-It is important to note, that it is not the data structure that makes data on the blockchain immutable.
-By itself the data is *tamper evident* only.
-Changes are easy to detect, but if there are no strong consensus rules in place and a sufficiently large number of nodes on the network there is no *immutability*.
-The incentives need to be structured so that the majority of participants will follow the *protocol* and reject invalid blocks.
+It is important to note that it is not the data structure that makes data on the blockchain immutable.
+The data alone is *tamper evident* only.
+Changes are easy to detect. here is no *immutability* if there are no strong consensus rules in place and a sufficiently large number of nodes on the network.
+The incentives need to be structured so the majority of participants will follow the *protocol* and reject invalid blocks.

 We will come back to this relationship between the data structure, the [protocol]({{ site.baseurl }}{% post_url /technology/expert/2022-01-03-a-protocol-to-transfer-value %}) and the [consensus mechanism]({{ site.baseurl }}{% post_url /technology/expert/2022-02-05-0-consensus-mechanisms %}) in later articles.
-The interplay of these parts is what makes the blockchain a powerful tool for building trustless digital money.
+The interworking of these parts is what makes the blockchain a powerful tool for building trustless digital money.

 ### The Properties of Blockchains

-Before we take a closer look at the data within a block lets take a look at the properties that a blockchain offers.
-We assume a decentralized setting without central authority and a strong consensus mechanism.
+Let's take a look at the properties that a blockchain offers before we take a closer look at the data within a block.
+We will assume a decentralized setting without central authority and a strong consensus mechanism for this article.

 #### Current Shortcomings